-Considering the actress' fate, those words are especially haunting.
-But what's even more haunting is that people still don't know for sure what happened to her.
-More frustrating still, they may never know, as the story now has seemingly even more question marks attached to it 36 years later.
+Considering the Oscar-nominated actress' fate, those words couldn't be more haunting.
+But what's even more haunting is that people still don't know for sure what, exactly, happened to her.
+More frustrating still, they may never know, the story only acquiring more question marks as the years went by.

-Wood's untimely death in 1981 when she was only 43 was initially ruled an accidental drowning, but that conclusion hasn't entirely withstood the test of time with law enforcement—or in the court of public interest.
-In turn, what really happened on the night of Nov.
-28, 1981, has become one of Hollywood's most enduring, endlessly rehashed mysteries—the puzzle pieces of which are again up for the assembling in the new special 48 Hours: Natalie Wood: Death in Dark Waters airing tonight on CBS.
+Wood's shocking death on Nov.
+29, 1981, when she was only 43 was initially ruled an accidental drowning, but that conclusion didn't withstand the test of time with law enforcement—or in the court of public obsession.
+In turn, what occurred in the final moments of Wood's life has become one of Hollywood's most enduring, endlessly rehashed mysteries, still the subject of books and documentary specials decades later.

 The listed cause on Wood's death certificate was amended in 2012 to read "drowning and other undetermined factors."
 Meanwhile, a slew of tips came in when the case was re-opened and authorities have been following up ever since.

-"It's suspicious enough to make us think that something happened," Lt.
-John Corina, one of the detectives on the case now, says in the 48 Hours special.
+"It's suspicious enough to make us think that something happened," Sheriff's Department Lt.
+John Corina said on the February 2018 special 48 Hours: Natalie Wood: Death in Dark Waters.
 Wagner "absolutely does" know more than he's said, "because he's the last one to see her."
 He adds, "She got in the water somehow, and I don't think she got into the water by herself."

-It was common knowledge by then that Wood was terrified by dark water, making the idea of her trying to clamber down to the dinghy in the dead of night far-fetched, but multiple people told police at the time that she was skilled with boats.
+Wood had said that she was "petrified" of the ocean, making the idea of the Splendor in the Grass star trying to clamber down to the dinghy in the dead of night far-fetched, but multiple people told police at the time that she was skilled with boats.
 Wagner said, however, that his wife wasn't a strong swimmer.

 "It was only after I was told that she was dressed in a sleeping gown, heavy socks, and a parka that it dawned on me what had really occurred.
 Natalie obviously had trouble sleeping with that dinghy slamming up against the boat," Wagner wrote in Heart to Heart. "...She probably skidded on one of the steps after untying the ropes.
 The steps are slick as ice because of the algae and seaweed that's always clinging to them.
 After slipping on the steps, she hit her head against the boat...I only hope she was unconscious when she hit the water."

-"I was 10 and he was 18 when I first saw him walking down a hall at 20th Century Fox," Wood told People in 1976.
+"I was 10 and he was 18 when I first saw him walking down a hall at 20th Century Fox," Wood recalled to People in 1976.
 "I turned to my mother and said, 'I'm going to marry him.'"